Changes - miscellaneous (A-F): Family changes (Info)

 Follow the guidance in TCM0044080.

-Note: if the customer(s) is not/are not of PCQA and live in a postcode area which is due to close within 21 days, tell them they will need to make a claim before their postcode area closes.
+Note: if exceptions to business rules do not apply and the customer(s) lives in a postcode area which is due to close within 21 days, tell them they will need to make a claim before their postcode area closes.
 They should contact our helpline who will be able to help them with this.

 The following cases are not to be treated as a relevant change of circumstances in the family

-* two people of the same sex can not be treated as a couple for tax credits purposes before 5 December 2005.
-This applies even if one of them is a transsexual * if you are notified by a single customer that they are living with a same sex partner before 5 December 2005, tell the customer that their partner must apply for tax credits in their own right, but they must make a joint claim from 5 December 2005.
-This is because we can not accept joint claims from same sex couples until 5 December 2005 * if you are notified of a correction, which makes two customers in the same family the same sex, you must contact the customer and find out more details if the tax credits award commenced before 5 December 2005.
+- if you are notified of a correction, which makes two customers in the same family the same sex, you must contact the customer and find out more details if the tax credits award commenced before 5 December 2005.
 Where the customer advises you that they have always been two women or men and you have been given incorrect details, you must use Function AMEND APPLICATION (Correction option) and enter a Household End Date as the date of the claim.
-Check whether the customer(s) is/are living in a closed postcode area and whether they are PCQA.
+Check whether the customer(s) is living in a closed postcode area and whether exceptions to business rules apply.
 If appropriate you should then invite the customers to make a fresh claims for the period up to 4 December 2005 and tell them that they must make a further joint claim from 5 December 2005

 Note: If the tax credits award commences on or after 5 December 2005, do not treat a gender correction as a family change, as there will be no change to entitlement.